 How might a permanent time change affect my health?

 If daylight saving time were permanent…

 A permanent DST would shift sunrises to an hour later throughout the year.
-Aka longer mornings in the dark.
-Which could particularly be a problem for those living on the western edges of time zones.
+That means longer mornings in the dark.
+That could be particularly challenging for those living on the western edges of time zones.
 And the delay in morning light exposure could possibly throw off people’s natural circadian rhythms.
 Aka the internal clock that governs sleep and impacts plenty of other body functions, said Robbins.

 “We have scores of data to show that…those individuals are at extremely elevated risks for cardiovascular disease, diabetes, heart attacks, strokes, high blood pressure — just a host of adverse outcomes,” she said.
 Because when your circadian clock isn’t in sync with sunlight, it can throw off the timing of your natural body processes.
 For example: The circadian clock typically allows for blood pressure to dip at night.
 “If we don’t get that natural dipping at night, you’re gonna wake up with an elevated blood pressure,” Robbins said.

 In defense of a permanent DST, Sen. Marco Rubio (R-FL), one of the Sunshine Protection Act’s sponsors, said in a press release that a big reason he supports the idea is to give kids more light for evening activities like outdoor sports to spend more time being active and less time on screens.
 But later sunsets also mean more light for your brain.
 Which starts prepping for sleep when the sun sets by producing melatonin — aka the sleep hormone.
 Robbins said this ideally happens about two to three hours before bed.
 A delay in that hormone production could cause problems with feeling sleepy at bedtime.

 Alternatively, if we made standard time permanent…